ScottLogic/Technology-Carbon-Standard/pages/information/saas.md

 The emissions associated with running SaaS sites/apps on on-prem laptops and desktops would fall under TCS Category O.

-{% include linkedHeading.html heading="Sustainable Web Design method" level=3 %}
+{% include linkedHeading.html heading="Holistic emissions - Sustainable Web Design method" level=3 %}

-This is a method promoted by Sustainable Web Design Community Group and published on <a href="https://sustainablewebdesign.org/calculating-digital-emissions/">sustainablewebdesign.org</a>.
+This is a method promoted by Sustainable Web Design (SWD) Community Group and published on <a href="https://sustainablewebdesign.org/calculating-digital-emissions/">sustainablewebdesign.org</a>.
 The method is specifically about websites but parts of it can be adapted for other uses.
 It covers all aspects of a service from the front end through to embodied carbon on the server but can be split if only part of the estimate are of interest.

-In short it is a top down estimate that takes an existing public domain estimated figure for all website and internet emissions of 1988TWh and then divides by another existing estimate for total end user traffic of 2444EB to get an energy of 0.81kWh/GB.
+In short it is a top down estimate that takes an existing public-domain estimated figure for all website and internet emissions of 1988TWh and then divides by another existing estimate for total end user traffic of 2444EB to get an energy of 0.81kWh/GB.
 For returning visitors to a site where data is already cached then 2% of the 0.81kWh is assumed.
 This 0.81kWh is then attributed to 52% end user device (i.e. laptop accessing the site), 14% network energy, 15% data centre energy and 19% production energy.

-When estimating a SaaS product with a user interface the values above can be used as they are.
-For an API only service (or where measuring the front end directly as described earlier) then one approach is to take the production, data centre and network energy which is 48% or 0.39kWh/GB and multiple by the amount of data traffic to/from the SaaS service (dependent on whether it's a read/GET or write/POST/PUT).
+When estimating a SaaS product with a user interface the values above can be used as-is.
+For an API only service (or where measuring the front end directly as described earlier) then one approach is to take the production, data centre and network energy which is 48% or 0.39kWh/GB and multiple by the amount of data traffic to/from the SaaS service (dependent on whether it's a read or write).

-Once kWh are derived they can be multiplied by the carbon intensity to get the emissions.
-Ideally this is local to the service hosting but if this is unknown a global figure can be used.
+Once the energy in kWh is derived it can be multiplied by the carbon intensity to get the emissions.
+Ideally this is specific to the service hosting location but if this is unknown a global figure can be used.

 This method is clearly very approximate because it only concentrates on the amount of data transferred.
 This may bias it when considering, for example the read or writing of a JPEG file that goes straight to/from disk vs a much smaller JSON payload that involves quite a lot of work on the backend with multiple systems.

+Note that the method may be used with total data transferred across all service consumers if this information is available via metrics or alternatively a value for a single representative consumer can be found then scaled.

 {% include linkedHeading.html heading="1 Byte method" level=3 %}
-This method is provided by The Shift Project <a href="https://theshiftproject.org/en"> which is a European think tank centres in Paris that is working towards a post carbon economy.
+This method is provided by <a href="https://theshiftproject.org/en">The Shift Project</a>  which is a European think tank centred in Paris that is working towards a post carbon economy.

-It is similar to the SWD methodology in that it is based around data transfer, but the methodology to come to an emissions rate per byte of data transferred is different.
-In <a href="https://theshiftproject.org/wp-content/uploads/2019/03/Lean-ICT-Report_The-Shift-Project_2019.pdf">their Lean ICT paper</a> they refer to 3 contribitions to this per byte number:
+It is similar to the SWD methodology in that it is based around data transfer, but the methodology to come to an emissions per byte of data transferred is different.
+In their <a href="https://theshiftproject.org/wp-content/uploads/2019/03/Lean-ICT-Report_The-Shift-Project_2019.pdf">Lean ICT paper</a> they refer to 3 contribitions to this per byte number:

 * The electricity consumption associated with using the terminal on which the action is performed;
  * The electricity consumption generated by the activity of the data centers involved in transferring the data;